kasslent/clc-digital-skills/_lessons/module-1.1.md

     <a href="http://ladieslearningcode.com/imagefile.jpg">Hotlinking an image.
 No!</a>

+This is bad practice because the site you are referencing this file from could move, delete, or rename that file at any point in the future.
+When they do that, your link will now be broken!
+Instead, if you have permission to share this image or file, download it, add it to your project folder, and reference the file using a relative path.

 >## TAKE HOME EXERCISE: Finesse your HTML!
 > Next class we'll be making our website beautiful.
 Right now it should look something like [this](exercises/module1/project-one-sample-nocss/index.html).
-> Keep practicing at home until next class and change your content around if you haven't decided yet what to make your website about.
+> Keep practicing at home until next class and change your content around if you have not yet decided what to make your website about.
 Remember, this website is just for fun so you can be as creative as you choose to!

 ~ End ~